Advanced Deep Learning

 Course sponsored by equipment and financial contributions of:

-NVidia GPU Education Center, Google Cloud, IBM Bluemix, AWS Educate, Atmel, Broadcom (Wiced platform); Intel (Edison IoT platform), Silicon Labs.
+NVIDIA GPU Education Center, Google Cloud, IBM Bluemix, AWS Educate, Atmel, Broadcom (Wiced platform); Intel (Edison IoT platform), Silicon Labs.